juanmescobedo/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Juan Martin**Political scientist** with demonstrated experience in academia and NGOs.
+Political scientist with demonstrated experience in academia and NGOs.
 Skilled in text mining, statistical analysis, data management, and data visualization.
-Strong professional with a Bachelor's degree in Political Science and International Relations from **CIDE** and a technical degree in Information Technology from **IPN**.
+Strong professional with a Bachelor's degree in Political Science and International Relations from CIDE and a technical degree in Information Technology from IPN.

-**I am interested in** applying data science to solve specific problems, whether public or business.
+I am interested in applying data science to solve specific problems, whether public or business.
 I am constantly seeking challenges as I love to learn.
 Also, I know how to handle stress, so I am comfortable working under pressure.
 I always take care of rigor and attention to detail.
-Passionate about reading, sports, and technology, **I consider myself** a multidisciplinary and interesting profile.
+Passionate about reading, sports, and technology, I consider myself a multidisciplinary and interesting profile.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.